Wired vs. Wireless Headphones

 Having purchased and used several pairs of both wired vs. wireless headphones, we can help you make an informed purchase, outlining what you need to know and which features you should keep an eye out for.

 But, while it’s true that Bluetooth can only handle so much information across its signal, headphones nowadays can process almost as much information as a standard wired connection.
-To be more precise, Bluetooth headphones typically support around a maximum of 768 kbps, all while traditional wired headphones can handle up to 2,304 kbps -of course, depending on the output ratio and the device through which the signal is being sent.
+To be more precise, Gaming Bluetooth headphones typically support around a maximum of 768 kbps, all while traditional wired headphones can handle up to 2,304 kbps -of course, depending on the output ratio and the device through which the signal is being sent.
 This means that technically, wired headphones can indeed support a better quality sound.
 However, most digital audio files are solely around 256 kbps, with even the highest-quality bitrate files only around 320 to 521 kbps.

 In layman’s terms, the most prominent difference in sound quality with regards to both wireless and wired headphones will come from brand and construction quality.
 To better put things into perspective, different headphone manufacturers design headphones using contrasting equalization, otherwise known as EQ levels.
 For instance, some come pre-installed with standards which are attuned for heavy bass, regardless if we’re talking about wired vs wireless headphones.
 Higher-end headphones also offer manual EQ-ing, again irrespective of the headphone type, meaning that you can make manual adjustments based on the kind of music you’re listening to.